Natural Soap Making for Beginners: Ingredients

 This is the first article in a four-part series on natural soap making.

-We begin the process of making handmade, natural soap by learning about the ingredients you’ll use.
+We begin the process of natural soap making by learning about the ingredients you’ll use.
 Oils, butters, essential oils, botanicals, and of course Lye.

 The series continues with an introduction to the equipment you need and soap making safety, a few basic recipes, how to formulate your own recipes, and finally a piece showing how to make handmade soap.
 If you’d like a sneak peek, watch the video below.